 12 hours of class time

-Carefully created exercise sheets to support you as you develop this new skill
+Carefully created exercise sheets to support you as you continue learning this process

 Access to audio recordings of each class

 Access to me should you have any questions and/or need support between class meetings.

 You will need to purchase your own copy of The Focusing Student’s and Companion’s Manual PART 2, which costs $30.